Bthxtly/vimwiki/interpreter.md

 That's easy, just add an `ProcedureCall` AST node, update statements rule, and add an empty `visit_ProcedureCall` method in `Interpreter` class.

+### memory system
+A memory system is a system for storing and accessing data in memory.
+We used Python dictionary as the memory system before.
+However, it's not suitable for procedure calls, and many other things.

+The new memory system is a stack data structure that holds dictionary-like objects as elements.
+The stack is called the ***call stack***, and elements are called ***activation records***, or just __frames__.
+In fact, every scope symbol table below is a single activation record.

+> [!NOTE]
+> The `scope` section below is outdated though still worth reading.
+They were introduced in part 15, and the memory system is introduced in part 17.

 ### scope
 A ___scope___ is a textual region of a program where a name can be used.
 Pascal programs are said to be ___lexically scoped___(or ___statically scoped___)